Attt/attt.github.io/source/_posts/jvm-metaspace-leakage-caused-by-loading-dynamic-class.md

 ## cause

-Define class with `ClassLoader#defineClass`, no matter the parameter `name` is specified or not, the HotSpot JVM always throws OOM in metaspace at last.
+Define several classes with certain `name` by using `ClassLoader#defineClass` , no matter the `name` is specified or not, the HotSpot JVM always throws OOM in metaspace at last.

 ## behavior of `ClassLoader#defineClass`